sergeinack3/PowerEduc/mod/glossary/README.txt

 Quick install instructions

-1) Be sure you have at least Moodle 1.2 dev installed
+1) Be sure you have at least PowerEduc 1.2 dev installed
 2) Be sure to have the latest version of the module
 3) Be sure to have the latest language for english (en) and your own language.
 3) Create a directory inside you /mod directory and name it: glossary